-Water is available for washing but you may wish to bring a swimsuit as the temperature of the lake at Boon Tsagaan Nuur is often quite pleasant.
-When camping in the remote regions, our crew will erect a “toilet tent”, which consists of a hole in the ground, with a folding camp toilet seat and ‘flushing’ with a spade and earth.
+Water is available for washing and our ground agents also provide both small and large towels.
+When camping in the remote regions, our crew will erect a “toilet tent”, which consists of a sitdown camping style toilet and ‘flushing’ with a spade and earth.

 Ger Camps: At each of the ger camps those who have paid the single room supplement will have a ger to yourself.
 Most gers are large and roomy, and usually contain two or three beds, a table, chair and stove (only in the colder areas).
 They are large enough to walk around in, but care must be taken when entering as the doors are low.
 If you are sharing then a ger is treated like one hotel room, so there will never be more than 2 people in a ger.
 Each ger camp has a restaurant and toilets/showers.
 These vary in quality and range from ‘normal’ shower blocks and sit down toilets to pressurized containers that you hold yourself while showering.

 FOOD: Virtually all the food we eat will be carried from Ulaanbaatar by our ground crews, and as such many meals will rely on tinned and packet food.
-Breakfast will normally consist of juice, tea, coffee, bread (possibly local flat dough cakes prepared by the cook), muesli, cheese, jam and eggs.
+Breakfast will normally consist of juice, tea, coffee, bread (possibly local flat dough cakes prepared by the cook), muesli, cheese, jam and honey.
 Other meals will be a variety of salads and cooked meals, especially soups and stews.
 The food is rremarkable given the limitations but you may want to bring your own snacks.